Moore Town, Jamaica: White superintendents

-Following the British recognition of Maroon settlements, British Superintendents were assigned as diplomats to settlements to maintain good relations between the Maroons and British.
+Following the British recognition of Maroon settlements, British superintendents were assigned as diplomats to settlements to maintain good relations between the Maroons and the British.
 However, in the mid-18th century, these superintendents gradually usurped the authority of the Maroon officers.
 The most notable Superintendent for Moore Town was Lt.
 George Fuller, who held this position in the early 19th century.
 The British colonial authorities abolished the role of the superintendent in the 1850s.

 20th century

 Since Jamaica's independence from the British in 1962, the Government of Jamaica has recognized the sovereignty of the Maroons.
 Their recognition aligns with the terms of the UN Declaration on the Rights of Indigenous Peoples (2007) of particular note the "right for self-government in matters relating to local affairs".

-Moore Town's head of state is given the title of Colonel, which alternatively is referred to as a chief.
-The system of election is unique in that no individual acting in the capacity of Colonel has pursued the position; instead, they are approached with the opportunity and elected through acclamation.
-The community is governed by a Colonel who is assisted by a Maroon Council that consists of 24 members.
+Moore Town's head of state is given the title of colonel, which alternatively is referred to as a chief.
+The system of election is unique in that no individual acting in the capacity of colonel has pursued the position; instead, they are approached with the opportunity and elected through acclamation.
+The community is governed by a colonel who is assisted by a Maroon Council that consists of 24 members.

 After the discontinuation of the superintendents, Maroon officers reasserted their authority over the Maroon towns.
-Ernest Downer served as Colonel from 1952 to 1964, and C.L.G.
+Ernest Downer served as colonel from 1952 to 1964, and C.L.G.
 Harris from 1964 to 1995.

 In 1995, Wallace Sterling was elected as Colonel of Moore Town, and currently serves as Colonel.